-What to do next wasn’t immediately clear.
+What action to take first wasn’t obvious.
 Three immediate priorities: 1) stop the hole; 2) get the water out; 3) find a way to make Mo safe in these seas.
 By this time winds were 35 to 45 knots; gusts higher but nothing quite 50.
 We’ve seen worse, I thought, but the seas were tremendous.
 And the crashing white of the wave throwing itself bodily forward resembled surf-break, wide and long and all-consuming.
-I wasn’t sure which of the three was number one, so I pumped water from a full bilge while I thought how to plug the hole in the broken window.
+I pumped water from a full bilge while I thought how to plug the hole in the broken window.

 With the bilge half empty, I retrieved two hatch-boards from the forepeak and bolted them together, one on each side of the window.
 The boards were not quite the right shape and left small voids on two corners, which I filled with silicone.
 That done I finished pumping the bilge, which only took 10 minutes until is sucked air.
-The next step seemed the only one left.
-Deploy the Jordan Series drogue.
-This seemed to take hours as it had gotten wedged deep inside the port locker, though flaked for easy deployment, had to be hauled out hand over hand into the cockpit and reorganized.
+The next step, the only option left, was to deploy the Jordan Series drogue.
+This seemed to take hours.
+Though flaked for easy deployment, the rough weather meant it had wedged itself deep inside the locker and had to be hauled out hand-over-hand into the cockpit and reorganized.

 It was nearly 10am when it began streaming aft.
 The boat stopped.
 I pulled the storm jib and felt a gush of relief.
 Finally, we felt under control.
 Below was a wreck.
 I began mopping up and doing a mental assessment of the damage.
 Chart Plotter OK.
 VHF OK.
 Iridium GO, dead.
 Glass everywhere.
 Water everywhere.
 Grab towels.